scaleconf/scaleconf.org/content/sponsor_options.md

     Company Logo on the back of the t-shirt
     Standing banner in main hall (to be provided, no larger than 3m x 2m) Logo on Lanyard

+    Cost: R15,000 (<convert> USD)
+    We're going to limit this package to just three takers so that everyone gets their time in the spotlight.

 ##### Coffee